rdamazio/efis-editor/README.md

 - **Format testing**: I have not tested these files on anything but Garmin avionics and ForeFlight.
 Please test and send improvements.
 - **Configuration files**: I'd like to support more than just checklists.
+- **Unit tests**: I added unit testing for some of the most critical parts (like file format parsing/generation), but a lot of the app does not have coverage yet.
 - Your favorite missing feature goes here.

 ## Development setup